-Ravi Shankar leads the U.S. Mid-Atlantic Business Unit delivering a range of services to clients in Pennsylvania, Maryland, Delaware, Northern Virginia and Washington D.C.
+Ravi Shankar serves as Senior Vice-President of operations for CGI’s U.S. Mid-Atlantic business unit.
+Ravi Shankar leads the U.S. Mid-Atlantic business unit delivering a range of services to clients in Pennsylvania, Maryland, Delaware, Northern Virginia and Washington D.C.
 The BU serves commercial and government clients across multiple industries including life sciences, banking, retail, healthcare, insurance and utilities.
 Ravi is also an active member of CGI’s strategic industry steering team for health and life sciences – bringing the best-of-CGI solutions to market.
 One of his pursuits is to streamline the flow of information in the “next generation” health ecosystem to improve patient outcomes at much lower costs.

 Ravi’s prior role, leading the Philadelphia Metro, focused on delivering year-on-year profitable growth for CGI in the metro market.
 Additionally, he was responsible for influencing the life sciences strategy globally for CGI and establishing a life sciences practice in the company.
 Ravi strengthened CGI’s relationship with many technology partners and was the founding sponsor of the NetApp center of excellence.
 Ravi is also a founding member of the Diversity, Equity and Inclusion committee in the U.S.